 I don't agree with the first poster that it is hard to find accommodation without a dive school - there are lots of hostels and small apartments.

 In peak season it may pay to book ahead - but we were there for 3 weeks at the end of August and beginning of September and we had plenty of options.
 Perhaps it was a quiet year last year - it is possible.

 It is worth shopping around for dive schools once you get there.
 All the schools have a different vibe, some are real party places like UDC and some are more relaxed and would suit older people.
 We chose Parrots, although we would also have gone with Captain Morgans and Deep Blue Divers.

-If you are looking for an isolated island experience Captain Morgans also has another hostel on a quay which we were really keen to do, except they don't have internet (we work online). almost 3 years ago
+If you are looking for an isolated island experience Captain Morgans also has another hostel on a quay which we were really keen to do, except they don't have internet (we work online). about 3 years ago